-Gardens closing at 2pm (last entry 12:45) on 22nd, 29th Nov & 6th Dec (click Book Tickets for December & January early closing dates)
+Gardens closing at 2pm (last entry 12:45) on 20th December (click Book Tickets for January early closing dates).
+Gardens reopens for Illuminate at 5pm.

 The history of Abbotsbury is tied closely with the creation of the monastery that once dominated the village and the Fox-Strangways family.